 What is Per-Title Encoding?

 Put simply, it’s a form of encoding optimization that customizes the bitrate ladder of each video, based on the complexity of the video file itself.
 The ultimate goal is to select a bitrate that provides enough room for the codec to encapsulate enough information to present a perfect viewing experience, but no more.
 Another way of thinking about it is that the optimized adaptive package has been reduced down to just the information that viewers can actually enjoy.
 Anything beyond the human eye’s ability to perceive is stripped out.
+(Test your content and see a comparison of your existing bitrate ladder against the optimized Per-Title Ladder)

 This “optimal” bitrate varies for each type of content, and even from title to title.
-Action scenes or sports scenes typically require a higher bitrate to store the information, as they contain a lot of motion and less redundancies making each scene more complex.
-Therefore they also contain less opportunities to compress data, without impacting the perceived quality of the content.
+Action scenes or sports scenes typically require a higher bitrate to store the information, as they contain a lot of motion and fewer redundancies making each scene more complex.
+Therefore they also contain fewer opportunities to compress data, without impacting the perceived quality of the content.
 On the other hand, documentaries typically have far less motion during any given scene, which leaves a codec more possibilities to compress the given information more effectively without losing perceptual quality.
-If you take those characteristics and adjust the encoding profile accordingly, you are able lower the bitrate but still maintain a very good perceived quality for your content.
+If you take those characteristics and adjust the encoding profile accordingly, you are able to lower the bitrate but still maintain a very good perceived quality for your content.

 In order to decide which bitrate fits best for each specific piece of content, you need a good quality metric to measure against.
 Gathering this information typically requires several encodings where different types of content, all of which need to be encoded with a variety of different bitrate settings.
 Once that is complete a PSNR (Peak to Signal Noise Ratio) analysis of each encoding needs to be performed to form an objective impression of the effectiveness of these encoding parameters.